IOsetting/wm-sdk-w806/README.md

 ## Flash

-Check the USB port name of your development board using commands `dmesg` and `lsusb`, the USB chip is CH340 so it is easy to find in the list.
+After connecting the development board to your PC, check the USB port name using commands `dmesg`, `lsusb` and `ls /dev/tty*`.

 Then run menuconfig to set the download port
 ```bash